cloudlinux/securechain-java/details/integration_guide.md

 }
 ```

-### Step 3: Save and Close

-After adding the repository settings to your `settings.xml`, save the file and close your text editor.

 ## Verification

-To verify that the repository has been successfully setup, add any library contained in the repository and then execute a build.
-Your build tool should be able to resolve dependencies from the TuxCare Vetted repository.
+To confirm that the repository has been correctly established, include any library from the repository into your project and then run a build.
+The build tool you're using should be able to identify and resolve dependencies from the TuxCare Vetted repository.

 ## Conclusion